craigsapp/humlib/_includes/ref/read.md

 </td></tr></table>

-The `using namespace` lines at the start of the file allow use of functions and classes in the minHumdrum library to be used without their full namespace scope.
+The `using namespace` lines at the start of the file allow use of functions and classes in the humlib library to be used without their full namespace scope.
 Here is what the code will look like without such
 shorthands: